manishshrestha01/Notes/README.md

-# Notes Computer Engineering Pokhara Engineering College
+# Notes of Computer Engineering Pokhara Engineering College and Gandaki College of Engineering and Science